alexanderkatz/alexkatz-hugo/content/posts/building-a-custom-html5-audio-player-with-javascript.md

 date = "2014-05-04"
 title = "Building a Custom HTML5 Audio Player With Javascript" aliases = ["/html5-audio/building-a-custom-html5-audio-player-with-javascript/"]
+description = "Create a custom HTML5 audio player with JS, HTML, and CSS."
 +++

 This tutorial details how JavaScriptpt, HTML, and CSS can be used to make a custom HTML5 audio interface.
 It is divided into three sections.